nghiatran/SecurityRuleEditor/README.md

 Usage: rule_editor [options]

-        --groupname GROUP_NAME       Require the security group name --region [REGION]            The AWS region used for this operation --awskey [AWS_ACCESS_KEY_ID] The AWS access key id used for this operation --awssecret [AWS_SECRET_ACCESS_KEY]
+        --groupname GROUP_NAME       Require the security group name --region [REGION]            The AWS region used for this operation, (e.g., us-east-1) --awskey [AWS_ACCESS_KEY_ID] The AWS access key id used for this operation --awssecret [AWS_SECRET_ACCESS_KEY]
-                                     The AWS secret access key used for this operation --iprangesf [IP RANGE]       The IP ranges used to search for matched rules --protocolf [PROTOCOL]       The protocol used to search for matched rules --portrangef [PORT_RANGE]    The port range used to search for matched rules --ipranges [IP RANGE]        The new IP ranges of the matched rules --protocol [PROTOCOL]        The new protocol of the matched rules --portrange [PORT_RANGE]     The port range of the matched rules -h, --help                       Help info
+                                     The AWS secret access key used for this operation --iprangesf [IP RANGE]       The IP ranges used to search for matched rules, (e.g., 127.155.127.155/32) --protocolf [PROTOCOL]       The protocol used to search for matched rules, (e.g., tcp, icmp) --portrangef [PORT_RANGE]    The port range used to search for matched rules, (e.g., 80..80) --ipranges [IP RANGE]        The new IP ranges of the matched rules, (e.g., 127.155.127.155/32) --protocol [PROTOCOL]        The new protocol of the matched rules, (e.g., tcp, icmp) --portrange [PORT_RANGE]     The port range of the matched rules, (e.g., 80..80) -h, --help                       Help info                   Help info